heroku/cli/README.md

 Developing
 ==========

+Developing the CLI locally requires go and node.

 To run the CLI locally, use the `./bin/run` script.
 If you want to install the dev version of the CLI, run `make install`.